-- Per Section 3.2, the Neighbourhood Residential area is expected to contain single detached housing (generally at least 85% of total), but also permits ground-oriented multiple dwellings directed to areas surrounding neighbourhood focal points such as parks or abutting to higher order streets (generally no more than 15% of total).
-Development along the eastern edge of the area abutting existing residential lots is to provide appropriate measures such as wider frontage lots, deeper lots, and abutting lot line plantings.
-The overall minimum residential density is 22 units per net hectare and the intent for a distributed mix of dwelling types, lot sizes and widths. - Per Section 3.3, the Multiple Residential area is intended for ground-oriented multiple dwellings and low-rise apartments, at a minimum residential density of 30 units per gross residential hectare.
+- Per Section 3.2, the Neighbourhood Residential area is to contain single detached housing (generally at least 85% of total), but also permits ground-oriented multiple dwellings in areas surrounding neighbourhood focal points (generally no more than 15% of total).
+Development along the eastern edge abutting existing residential lots is to provide appropriate measures such as wider frontage lots, deeper lots, and abutting lot line plantings.
+The overall minimum residential density is 22 units per net hectare and is intended for a distributed mix of dwelling types, lot sizes and widths. - Per Section 3.3, the Multiple Residential area is intended for ground-oriented multiple dwellings and low-rise apartments, at a minimum residential density of 30 units per gross residential hectare.
 A mix of dwelling types and lot sizes are to be distributed throughout each sub-neighbourhood.
-The specific location and configuration of such areas surrounding parks may be adjusted, provided the general area remains relatively the same. - Per Section 3.4, the Mixed-Use area permits a range of uses, such as commercial and community-type uses, and townhouses, the specific uses which would be defined by the zoning by-law, arranged in a "village centre" concept comprising smaller scale uses, pedestrian-oriented streets, and buildings that define street edges.
+The specific location and configuration of such areas surrounding parks may be adjusted, provided the general area remains relatively the same. - Per Section 3.4, the Mixed-Use area permits a range of uses, such as commercial and community-type uses, and townhouses arranged in a "village centre" concept comprising smaller scale uses, pedestrian-oriented streets, and buildings that define street edges.
 The existing farm house is preferably maintained in its current location, either as a standalone building or incorporated as part of a new development. - Per Section 3.5, the Commercial area is intended for a range of retail, restaurant, personal service, offices, and community-type uses, to be specifically defined by the zoning by-law.
 Development is intended in a form that includes smaller scale uses and buildings that define the street edges, and a maximum commercial floor space of 3,000 square metres. - Per Section 3.6, the Natural Area includes the area of the woodland/wetland and the Nichol Drain corridor and their associated buffers, and is limited to conservation uses, resource management uses, open space uses, and trails.